-Yale New Haven Health offers comprehensive Digestive Health services provided expert clinicians who diagnose, treat, and help patients manage a range of gastrointestinal symptoms and conditions, including hernias.
+Yale New Haven Health offers comprehensive Digestive Health services provided by expert clinicians who diagnose, treat, and help patients manage a range of gastrointestinal symptoms and conditions, including hernias.
 Our skilled team of specialists repair all types of hernias and offer minimally invasive surgical treatment using the most advanced technology for faster recovery, less pain and reduced scaring.

 A hernia is a hole or weakness in the body’s tissues.
 It can develop between the muscles of the abdominal wall, in the groin or even in the diaphragm.
 This allows parts of organs to push through this area of weakness.
 It can cause a noticeable bulge, pain, and can occasionally be dangerous.
 Hernias are very common.
 In many cases, small hernias may have been present since birth, and they can enlarge over time.
 Other hernias can develop as we age from repetitive strain, heavy lifting or at sites of previous abdominal surgeries.
 Hernias do seem to run in families.